JustinLyons1123/Homework-4-public/README.md

 # Homework-4-public
 homework 4 public

-// C++ program to print all
-// permutations with duplicates allowed
 #include <iostream>
 using namespace std;

-// Function to print permutations of string
-// This function takes three parameters:
-// 1.
-String
-// 2.
-Starting index of the string
-// 3.
-Ending index of the string. void permute(string a, int l, int r)
+void permute(string a, int l, int r)
 {
 	// Base case